Kanto Kanagawa Beaches and bay views, industrial tourism, and the meeting of East and West

-When the cherry blossoms appear and festival season starts, the temples of Kamakura and the parks of Yokohama are the places to be.

-Hakone can be a bit cold, but onsen waters will warm bones and hearts, and the views of snow-capped Mt.
-Fuji and temples and shrines are what cameras were made to capture.
-Winter illuminations at many leisure spots add to the charm of the season.

-On 2018-09-25 the page read: When the cherry blossoms appear and the festival season starts, the temples of Kamakura and the parks of Yokohama are the places to be.
+When the cherry blossoms appear and the festival season starts, the temples of Kamakura and the parks of Yokohama are the places to be.

-Onsen waters will warm the body and hear, and views of snow-capped Mt.
+Onsen waters warm the body and heart, and views of snow-capped Mt.
 Fuji against clear blue skies are at their best.
 Winter illuminations at amusement parks in this area add to the charm of the season.